 Again one other major reason why content marketing fails is because there’s the issue of inadequate marketing and promotion of the content.

-So you write the content, create the video.
-Update it on your blog.
+So you write your content, create the video, update it on your blog.
 And go back to bed.
 You wake up two days later, there’s less than 20 views on the post.
 And then you begin to wonder what’s wrong.

 Take it to them there and bring them back to your platform.
 That’s where the marketing and promotion comes in.